maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/README.md

 [`base_variant_channel_13.pcap`](https://github.com/maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/blob/main/Network-Traces/base_variant_channel_13.pcap) is the pcap file containing network packets captured on real channel (channel 13) during the attack.
 Then, use the following `wlan.fc.type_subtype ==8 && wlan.bssid == c0:4a:00:33:3b:62 && wlan_radio.channel ==13` filter to see beacons on this channel.
 To filter probe responses on this channel, use the filter `wlan.fc.type_subtype ==5 && wlan.bssid == c0:4a:00:33:3b:62 && wlan_radio.channel ==13`.

-[`base_variant_channel_13.pcap`](https://github.com/maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/blob/main/Network-Traces/base_variant_channel_13.pcap) is the pcap file containing network packets captured on real channel (channel 13) during the attack.
-Then, use the following `wlan.fc.type_subtype ==8 && wlan.bssid == c0:4a:00:33:3b:62 && wlan_radio.channel ==13` filter to see beacons on this channel.
-To filter probe responses on this channel, use the filter `wlan.fc.type_subtype ==5 && wlan.bssid == c0:4a:00:33:3b:62 && wlan_radio.channel ==13`.

 ##### Observations